SC 1880 Frankfurt: Rugby internationals

 In Germany's 2006–08 European Nations Cup campaign, Christian Baracat and Rolf Wacha were called up for the national team.

 In the 2008–10 campaign, Wacha appeared for 80 and Germany again, while Benjamin Brierley, Jamie Houston, Daniel Preussner, Alexander Hauck and Mark Sztyndera were new additions to the club's list of internationals.

 In the 2010–12 campaign, Mark Sztyndera and Alexander Hauck were re-selected for the German team while Jannis Läpple, Keiran Manawatu and Sam Henderson made their debut.

-For the opening match of the 2012–14 edition of the ENC against the Ukraine the club had only Kieran Manawatu selected for the team.
+For the opening match of the 2012–14 edition of the ENC against Ukraine the club had only Kieran Manawatu selected for the team.

 The club had no player selected for the German under-18 team at the 2009 European Under-18 Rugby Union Championship, but three for the 2010 tournament, Lukas Deichmann, Jens Listmann and Adam Howes.